Updated: Mar 3

-Speaking to local business and our entrepreneurial friends the consensus is that Covid-19 has exposed some cracks in the foundation of many businesses, Big or Small.
+Speaking to local businesses and our entrepreneurial friends, the consensus is that Covid-19 has exposed some cracks in the foundation of many businesses, Big or Small.

-Most of these cracks may never have become apparent in the most normalisation of times, but the Covid-19 stress test exposed them.
+Most of these cracks may never have become apparent in the most normalization of times, but the Covid-19 stress test exposed them.

 So Now What?

 A small business loan helps entrepreneurs and professionals grow their businesses.
-Whether you operate on a low budget and need more cash flow, want capital for new investments, or are looking to make renovations, a loan can improve your business.
+Whether you operate on a low budget and need more cash flow, want capital for new investments, or look to make renovations, a loan can improve your business.

-During Covid, the CEBA (Canada Emergency Business Account) which works with Canadian financial institutions including banks and credit unions to deliver Small Business loans.
+During Covid, the CEBA (Canada Emergency Business Account) works with Canadian financial institutions, including banks and credit unions, to deliver Small Business loans.
 The $40,000 loans have zero-interest and are partially forgivable (25 percent) if repaid by December 31, 2022.
 The CEBA is meant for businesses that have experienced diminished revenues due to COVID-19, and face ongoing non-deferral costs such as rent, utilities, insurance, taxes, and employment costs.

 2. Have an idea of your risk

-Lending money to small businesses is riskier than large corporations, which is one reason small businesses have a tough time securing loans.
+Lending money to small businesses is riskier than large corporations, which is why small businesses have a tough time securing loans.
 Here are some things that a bank will look at which will decrease your chances of obtaining a loan.